-Collect data on time to cross the human range on intellectual skills where machines have surpassed us Ψ
+Collect data on time to cross the human range on intellectual skills where machines have surpassed us (in progress) Ψ

 For intellectual skills where machines have surpassed humans, find out how long it took to go from the worst performance to average human skill, and from average human skill to superhuman skill.